POSE-Lab/i6DL-Edge-Lite/README.md

 - Run `run_container.sh` by specifying the desired Docker image, tag and architecture.
 For example, for running the arm image/-s, run `./run_container.sh epos-arm-opt latest arm`
 - Within the container, `cd /home/epos-opt/scripts`
 - From here follow the instructions in **Usage** (Visualization is not supported!)
-- To avoid the long build times, you can pull the images from Dockerhub with `docker pull` (`felice2023/base:latest`, `felice2023/epos-x86-opt:latest, felice2023/base-arm:latest`, `felice2023/epos-arm-opt:latest`).
-Please rename them with `docker image tag` before using them (remove the `felice2023`, e.g. change `felice2023/base:latest` to `base:latest`)
+- To avoid the long build times, you can pull the images from Dockerhub with `docker pull` (`felice2023/base-x86:latest`, `felice2023/epos-x86-opt:latest, felice2023/base-arm:latest`, `felice2023/epos-arm-opt:latest`).
+You can rename them with `docker image tag` before running, for convenience them (e.g. change `felice2023/base-x86:latest` to `base-x86:latest`)

 ## Troubleshooting:
   - `Could NOT find CUDA: Found unsuitable version "", but required is exact